-Customer availability: Limited Availability functionality is rolled out to specific segments of users in addition to or in place of existing functionality.
+Customer availability: Early Availability functionality can be rolled out to all customers or specific segments of users in addition to or in place of existing functionality.

-Support: Limited Availability offerings are provided with the same level of support as General Availability features and products.
+Support: Early Availability offerings are provided with the same level of support as General Availability features and products.

 Production readiness: They are expected, but not guaranteed, to perform for production-level workloads.
 Where appropriate, SLAs are defined and measured, though not backed by a process of issuing credits.

-Regions: Limited Availability offerings may or may not be available in all of DigitalOcean’s geographic regions.
+Regions: Early Availability offerings may or may not be available in all of DigitalOcean’s geographic regions.

-Charges: Limited Availability offerings follow our standard pricing and billing procedures and are charged (or not) in the same way that General Availability offerings are, except for SLA refunds.
+Charges: Early Availability offerings follow our standard pricing and billing procedures and are charged (or not) in the same way that General Availability offerings are, except for SLA refunds.

-Retirement: In the event we retire a Limited Availability product before General Availability, we will strive to follow the Retirement procedures outlined below.
+Retirement: In the event we retire an Early Availability product before General Availability, we will strive to follow the Retirement procedures outlined below.

 General Availability offerings are fully functional products that are openly accessible to all DigitalOcean customers for production use.